 We now generalize the notion of reachability graphs by constructing them as quotient spaces of Cayley graphs.
 We define equivalence classes on group elements by their congruent action on a chosen state.
 We demonstrate how identifying vertices in a Cayley graph collapses its structure to a state reachability graph.
 Starting with the state-independent Cayley graph, we are able to strictly bound the orbits for different states under select sets of gates.

-In each example below, we first quotient the Cayley graph by global phase, then by the stabilizer subgroup for a chosen state.
-We explicitly compute quotients of $\mathcal{C}_1$ and $\mathcal{C}_2$ which yield familiar reachability graphs for one and two qubit stabilizer states.
-Restricting to the subgroup $\langle H_1,\,H_2,\,C_{1,2},\,C_{2,1} \rangle \lhd \mathcal{C}_2$, which we denote $\HC$ going forward, we recover the reachability graphs studied in \cite{Keeler2022}.
+In each example below, we first quotient Cayley graphs by global phase, then by the stabilizer subgroup of a chosen state.
+We explicitly compute quotients of $\mathcal{C}_1$ and $\mathcal{C}_2$ Cayley graphs which yield familiar reachability graphs for one and two qubit stabilizer states.
+Restricting to the subgroup $\langle H_1,\,H_2,\,C_{1,2},\,C_{2,1} \rangle < \mathcal{C}_2$, which we denote $\HC$ going forward, we recover the reachability graphs studied in \cite{Keeler2022}.

 By adding $P_1$ and $P_2$ to the set $\{ H_1,\,H_2,\,C_{1,2},\,C_{2,1} \}$, we consider the full action of $\mathcal{C}_2$.
 We observe how the addition of these two phase gates ties disconnected $\HC$ subgraphs together.
 Finally we apply our generalized understanding of $\mathcal{C}_2$ operators to extend beyond the set of stabilizer states, and generate $\HC$ orbits for non-stabilizer states.